carlos-pereyra/Prop17DataLabChallenge/examples/readme.md

 ![](../docs/img/support_analysis.png)

 ## Ratio and absolute number of parolees changes
-* see /ratio and absolute number of parolees changes(directory)
+* see /ratio and absolute number of parolees in CA(directory)
 ![](../docs/img/ratio and absolute number of parolees in CA.png)